JimWalters/artik-ide/README.md

 ### Run ARTIK IDE as a Server
 If you want to run the ARTIK IDE as a server, there are additional Eclipse Che flags that you may need to configure.
 Please see the [usage and networking documentation](https://eclipse-che.readme.io/docs/usage).

+### Custom Eclipse Che Assembly
+The ARTIK IDE is a custom [Eclipse Che assembly](https://eclipse-che.readme.io/docs/assemblies).
+On its own, Eclipse Che provides its own IDE.
+This repository rebuilds its own assembly using Eclipse Che as the baseline and then overrides the assembly instructions (in `/assembly` directory) and adds additional ARTIK-specific plugins (in the `/plugins`) directory.
+The assembly builds binaries that use base binaries from Eclipse Che that are stored in Che's nexus repository.

 ### Modules
 These modules make up the ARTIK IDE assembly hosted at `http://github.com/codenvy/artik-ide`.
 ```